The poll tax

 A community of bachelors

 The Chinese community in New Zealand was predominantly male until after the Second World War.
 As most Chinese men could not afford the £100 poll tax for their wives, the norm was for them to make home visits every few years.
-Later on, many would try to send for their sons, brothers and nephews, particularly when they needed help in the gardens or shops.
+Later on, many tried to send for their sons, brothers and nephews, particularly when they needed help in the gardens or shops.
 Some married European or Māori women.

 Many of these men sought solace in opium and gambling, and districts such as Wellington’s Haining Street became notorious.
 Anti-Chinese prejudice exaggerated and distorted the effects of these activities.